JiteshMatta21/Amazon_Clone/README.md

 I also learned some new properties,such as 'background-size' with 'cover' and 'justify-content' with 'space-evenly'.

-I also learned how to use the percent(%)roperty for styling in width and height conditions.
+I also learned how to use the percent(%) property for styling in width and height conditions.